What is Holistic Addiction Treatment?

 Emotional – Many who self-medicate through drugs and alcohol simply don’t like the way they feel.
 Certain emotions they have regarding their self-worth or the state of the world around them prove too difficult to bear.
 Holistic addiction treatment can help them find ways to process these emotions and handle them in a healthier way.

-Mental – Some patients suffer from undiagnosed mental and behavioral disorders.
-While scientific and evidence-based practices will help bring these issues to light, holistic alcohol and drug rehab programs will provide non-medicinal ways to deal with them on an ongoing basis.
-Moreover, these practices can help them replace crooked thinking patterns with positive ones, facilitating the ongoing improvement of their overall mental and emotional health.
+Mental – Anxiety and depression rank among the more common root causes identified in holistic addiction treatment.
+Many individuals with a substance disorder also suffer from an undiagnosed mental or behavioral disorders.
+Scientific and evidence-based practices will help bring these issues to light, and holistic alcohol and drug rehab programs provide non-medicinal ways to deal with them on an ongoing basis.
+Moreover, these practices can help them replace harmful thinking patterns with positive ones, facilitating the ongoing improvement of their overall mental and emotional health.

 Physical – For those who struggle with chronic pain and other physical ailments, the term “self-medication” takes on an almost literal meaning.
 However, there is a difference between pain and suffering.
 Pain cannot be controlled.
 Suffering exists largely in the mind.
 Identifying the link between mind and body through practices such as meditation and yoga has been shown to have physical benefits by providing ways of overcoming pain while reducing unnecessary suffering.